 Tis but a a flesh wound.

 M and the crotchety old game keeper make their way to an out building, where after a brief encounter with the villain she promptly dies.
 If I may digress a moment, Bond, whom I realize is much younger and stronger than M,is shot not once but twice in the opening sequence.
 First by a depleted uranium round, a smaller version of what they use in tanks!
-The second by a high powered rifle that knocks him off a moving train traveling over a bloody chasm and in to a puddle, where without the benefit of modern medicine he nurses himself back to health!
+The second by a high powered rifle that knocks him off a moving train traveling over a bloody chasm and in to a puddle, where without the benefit of modern first world medicine he nurses himself back to health!

 An apt metaphor.